-These are the two "complicated" parts in the system which are currently done on a sponsor's CNC lathe with secondary ops on a mill.
+These were the two "complicated" parts in the system which were done on a sponsor's CNC lathe with secondary ops on a mill.

-The Pivot Hub (left) is aluminum and supports an off the shelf 6" long Ø3/8" case hardened steel vertical drive shaft (McMaster-Carr).
-This support is accomplished with a 7/8" OD flanged bearing (AndyMark) at the bottom, and a 7/16"OD needle bearing at the top (McMaster-Carr), both of which are pressed in.
+The Pivot Hub (left) was aluminum and supported an off the shelf 6" long Ø3/8" case hardened steel vertical drive shaft (McMaster-Carr).
+This support was accomplished with a 7/8" OD flanged bearing (AndyMark) at the bottom, and a 7/16"OD needle bearing at the top (McMaster-Carr), both of which were pressed in.
 The separation of the two bearings nicely supports the vertical drive shaft.
 One key to success is to get the lower bearing close to the bevel gear.
 If this distance gets too long, the 3/8" diameter drive shaft can bend under the combined loading of the bevel gear thrust and wheel side loading.
-The Pivot Hub is bolted into the top of the saddle using flat head screws.
-It sandwiches the printed azimuth pulley and a spacer such that those printed plastic parts are vey well supported.
-The heads of the flat head screws are slightly recessed below the face they go into.
-This is because that face serves as a thrust bearing for the underside of the Mounting Hub.
-The hole pattern was originally determined by our use of off the shelf sprockets for our azimuth.
-At this point, it is vestigial, and since it drives us to make the milled "scallops" to clear the heads, we'll probably be changing it on the next iteration.
-The moment is transferred through the assembly to the robot frame by two separated cylindrical faces.
+The Pivot Hub was bolted into the top of the saddle using flat head screws.
+It sandwiched the printed azimuth pulley and a spacer such that those printed plastic parts were vey well supported.
+The heads of the flat head screws were slightly recessed below the face they go into.
+This was because that face served as a thrust bearing for the underside of the Mounting Hub.
+Essentially, 1⁄4 of the robot weight less the posi-traction force (described below) acts on this thrust bearing.
+The hole pattern was originally determined by our use of off the shelf sprockets for our chain driven azimuth.
+In this iteration, it was vestigial, and since it drove us to make the milled "scallops" to clear the heads it was redesigned for 2018.
+The moment was transferred through the assembly to the robot frame by two separated cylindrical faces.
 The first is the scalloped face and the second is the area immediately below the snap ring groove.
-The two faces and the thrust face are all carefully deburred and lubricated.
+The two faces and the thrust face are all carefully deburred and lubricated (we use "Super lube").
 The Mounting Hub interfaces with these faces as described next.

-The Mounting Hub (right) is cast nylon, which makes a nice bushing material and is still strong.
-The robot frame sits on the flange with the bolt pattern.
-The holes making up the bolt pattern in the flange are tapped and this is how the Swerve Drive attaches to the robot.
+The Mounting Hub (right) was made from cast nylon (McMaster Carr), which made a nice bushing material and was still strong.
+Delrin would also likely work well.
+The robot frame sat on the flange with the bolt pattern.
+The holes making up the bolt pattern in the flange were tapped and this is how the Swerve Drive unit attached to the robot.